Gadani: Gadani Power Project

+Port facilities

+The Port of Gadani currently comprises the Gadani Fish Harbour and the Gadani Ship Breaking Yard.
+In August 2019 the federal government announced there would be a feasibility study to look at building a modern port at Gadani.

+The Gadani Fish Harbour was built in 2003 as part of a federal government programme to open four fishing ports.

+The Gadani Ship Breaking Yard is the world's third largest ship breaking yard, and is located immediately south of the town, along a 10 km stretch of beach, with 132 ship-breaking plots.

-In 1980s, Gadani was the largest ship-breaking yard in the world, with more than 30,000 direct employees.
-However, competition from newer facilities in Alang, India and Chittagong, Bangladesh resulted in a significant reduction in output, with Gadani, today, producing less than one fifth of the scrap it produced in the 1980s.
+In the 1980s, Gadani was the largest ship-breaking yard in the world, with more than 30,000 direct employees.
+However, competition from newer facilities in Alang, India and Chittagong, Bangladesh resulted in a significant reduction in output.
+It now produces less than one fifth of the scrap it produced in the 1980s.
 The recent reduction in taxes on scrap metal has led to a modest resurgence of output at Gadani, which now employs around 6,000 workers.

-Over one million tons of steel is salvaged per year, and much of it is sold domestically.
-In the 2009-2010 fiscal year, a record 107 ships, with a combined light displacement tonnage (LDT) of 852,022 tons, were broken at Gadani whereas in the previous 2008-2009 fiscal year, 86 ships, with a combined LDT of 778,598 tons, were turned into scrap.

-It currently has an annual capacity of breaking up to 125 ships of all sizes, including supertankers, with a combined LDT of 1,000,000 tons.